 Type 2 Diabetes and High Cholesterol

 Some research has found that garcinia cambogia may improve cholesterol levels, lowering triglycerides and LDL (the "bad" cholesterol) and raising HDL (the "good" cholesterol).
 You shouldn't use it if you're already on a prescription for your cholesterol.

 When you take garcinia cambogia, you might get:

-In 2009, the Food and Drug Administration warned everyone to stop using a weight-loss product that contained garcinia cambogia because some people taking it got serious liver problems.
-The product had other ingredients, too, so it's not clear that garcinia cambogia was to blame.
-While some research suggests the supplement is safe for your liver, other research says no.
+The Food and Drug Administration considers it unsafe.
+In 2017, the FDA warned everyone to stop using a weight-loss product that contained garcinia cambogia because some people taking it got serious liver problems.

 To Buy or Not to Buy

 Since study results are mixed, you should talk with your doctor to help you decide if taking garcinia cambogia is a good idea.